 FAQ´s Concerning Animal Cruelty

 Anyone attempting to obtain a new license has to go through the pre-license Inspection process where the application will be provided to them on-site by a GDA staff member.
-They can contact the Animal Protection Office to request a pre-license inspection at 404-656-4914.
+They can contact the Companion Animal Section Office to request a pre-license inspection at 404-656-4914.